This post may contain affiliate links, meaning we get a commisson if you decide to make a purchase through them. There is no addtional cost to you.

 You know how in the theater world some shows start with an overture?
 It kicks things off, acting as a transition from real world to the story… prepping us for what’s to come.
 It dawned on me as we drove into Great Basin National Park from Hwy 50, the ‘loneliest highway in America’, that this road is a bit of an overture itself.

-It’s a bit disconcerting actually, especially once it hits that you’ve been driving a very long time without seeing any sort of structure, car, or any other sign of civilization.
+It’s rather disconcerting actually, especially once it hits that you’ve been driving a very long time without seeing any sort of structure, car, or any other sign of civilization.
 Though if you had any confusion why Great Basin National Park is one of the lesser traveled parks in the US, the long remote drive will clear that up for you.

 It’s also pretty exciting, driving through the middle of nowhere.
 It sets the mood, making it feel like an actual ‘legit’ sort of adventure, the type we wanderlusters seek and crave yet have a hard time truly finding.
 Until moments like this when we do.